Load and Renewable-Following Control of Linearization-Free Differential Algebraic Equation Power System Models: State Feedback Control Design for NDAEs

 \subsection{State Feedback Control Strategy for LRFC}

 The scheduling of synchronous generators in power networks is performed based on the loads and renewables demand and production forecasts.
-These day-ahead forecasts provide hourly figures of power demand and production \cite{hodge2012comparison}.
-Based on this data, the independent system operator solves the power flow (PF) or optimal power flow (OPF) problem every $T$ minutes---typical value is $15$ minutes or so---to aid the primary, secondary and tertiary controls \cite{Faulwasser2018}.
-Each solution obtained from solving the PF/OPF corresponds to a particular operating point (also known as \textit{equilibrium}).
+These day-ahead forecasts provide hourly figures of power demand and production \cite{hodge2012comparison}. {Based on this data and assuming that the power system operates in a quasi steady-state, the independent system operator solves the power flow (PF) or optimal power flow (OPF) given in \eqref{eq:GPF} every $T$ minutes---typical value is $15$ minutes or so---to aid the primary, secondary and tertiary controls \cite{Faulwasser2018}.} Each solution obtained from solving the PF/OPF corresponds to a particular operating point (also known as \textit{equilibrium}).
 To describe how the proposed LRFC is implemented, consider an ideal case when the actual demand and power production by the renewables, denoted by $\m q(t)$, are known and static over a short time period $kT$ where $k \geq 0$ indicates the discrete-time index---let $\m q^k$ be the predicted demand and renewable generation such that $\m q(t) = \m q^k$ where $kT \leq t \leq (k+1)T$.
-As such, the system rests at an equilibrium with $(\m x_d^k,\m x_a^k)$ denoting the steady-state dynamic and algebraic states while $\m u_{\mr{ref}}^k$ denoting the steady-state generators' inputs.
+As such, the system rests at equilibrium with $(\m x_d^k,\m x_a^k)$ denoting the steady-state dynamic and algebraic states while $\m u_{\mr{ref}}^k$ denoting the steady-state generators' inputs.

-Since the power supply and demand are balanced, then we have $\omega_{i} = 2\pi 60\;\mr{rad/sec}$ for all $i\in\mc{G}$.
+Since the power supply and demand are balanced, then we have $\omega_{i} = \omega_{0}$ for all $i\in\mc{G}$.
 Yet, in reality, the values of $\m q(t)$ are highly stochastic and rapidly changing over time.
 In order to maintain the system's frequency as close to $60\;\mr{Hz}$ as possible, when $\m q(t) \neq \m q^k$ due to demand and renewables variability, the new $\m u_{\mr{ref}}^{k}$ has to be computed and this must be followed by solving the PF/OPF.
 This practice is impractical since $\m q(t) \neq \m q^k$ might happen during $kT \leq t \leq (k+1)T$ and especially when the deviations are relatively small.
-As a means to sustain the system's frequency at $60\;\mr{Hz}$ while still being able to solve the PF/OPF within the $15$ minutes interval, we propose a state feedback control architecture in which controller gain matrix is independent from the solution of the PF/OPF.
-The power network's dynamics with such controller are written as
+As a means to sustain the system's frequency at $60\;\mr{Hz}$ while still being able to solve the PF/OPF within the $15$ minutes interval, we propose a state feedback control architecture in which the controller gain matrix is independent of the solution of the PF/OPF.
+The power network's dynamics with such a controller are written as

 where the control input during $kT \leq t \leq (k+1)T$ is given as